andiwirz/com.walldisplay.dashboard/README.md

 **Default profile** — always present, applies to all displays that have no matching IP profile.

 **IP profiles** — add one per Shelly Wall Display.
 The display is matched by its IP address.
 Each IP profile overrides the default for that specific display.
+Profiles can be deleted with a two-click confirmation (click ✕, then confirm).

 | Section | Options |
 |---|---|